transpara/sql-docker-ad/README.md

 ### 3) Created Docker runtime from MSSQL standard 2019 image

 Docker run.sh (using Azure static IP for their DNS server at 10.0.0.4).
-Also note volume mounts for required Kerberos files, krb5.conf is explicitly mapped, but mssql.conf and mssql.keytab are located in folder /secrets.
+Also note volume mounts for required Kerberos files:
+Files krb5.conf and mssql.conf are located in /sql1 and are mapped to container path /var/opt/mssql.
+File mssql.keytab is located in folder /secrets and mapped to container path /var/opt/mssql/secrets.
+File krb5.conf is also mapped to container path /etc.

 sudo docker run -d -e "ACCEPT_EULA=Y" -e "SA_PASSWORD=BorgGoesLive22" \
    --restart unless-stopped \